 In summary, based on similar healing outcomes in a small number of mostly low-quality controlled studies, but consistently superior plantar pressure offloading and induced reduction of walking activity and thus superior healing potential in those studies and other non-controlled studies, we rate the quality of evidence favouring removable knee-high devices over removable ankle-high devices as low.
-Additionally, considering this healing benefit, no apparent differences in adverse events or preferences, and slightly higher non-adherence and treatment costs with removable knee-high offloading, we favour removable knee-high offloading over ankle-high offloading in our recommendation, but grade the recommendation as weak.
-Nevertheless, as such a device is removable and there is potential for nonadherence, we stress that the patient should (repeatedly) be educated on the benefit of adherence to wearing the device to improve the effectiveness of the device for healing (55).
+Additionally, considering this potential healing benefit, no apparent differences in adverse events or preferences, and slightly higher non-adherence and treatment costs with removable knee-high offloading, we favour removable knee-high offloading over ankle-high offloading in our recommendation but grade the recommendation as weak.
+Nevertheless, as such a device is removable and there is potential for non-adherence, we stress that the patient should (repeatedly) be educated on the benefit of adherence to wearing the device to improve the effectiveness of the device for healing.55

-Recommendation 3: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a knee-high offloading device is contraindicated or not tolerated, use a removable ankle-high offloading device as the third-choice of offloading treatment to promote healing of the ulcer.
-Additionally, encourage the patient to consistently wear the device (Strong; Low).
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a knee-high offloading device is contraindicated or not tolerated, use a removable ankle-high offloading device as the third choice of offloading treatment to promote healing of the ulcer.
+Additionally, encourage the patient to wear the device at all times (Strong; Low).

-Rationale: Overall, evidence indicates that removable and non-removable knee-high offloading devices give better clinical outcomes or potential for healing than ankle-high devices (see rationales for recommendations 1 and 2).
-However, there may be contraindications (see rationales for recommendations 1 and 2) or patient intolerance for wearing a knee-high device, such as expected or experienced device-induced gait instability, abrasions or other complications from the cast or device wall, or patient refusal to wear the device.
+Overall, evidence indicates that removable and nonremovable kneehigh offloading devices give better clinical outcomes or potential for healing than ankle-high devices (see rationales for Recommendations 1 and 2).
+However, there may be contraindications (see rationales for Recommendations 1 and 2) or patient intolerance for wearing a kneehigh device, such as expected or experienced device-induced gait instability, abrasions or other complications from the cast or device wall, or patient refusal to wear the device.
 Another reason may be lack of available knee-high offloading devices.
 In those cases, removable ankle-high offloading can be considered.
-This includes ankle-high walkers, cast shoes, half shoes, forefoot offloading shoes, post-operative healing shoes and custom-made temporary shoes.
+This includes ankle-high walkers, cast shoes, half shoes, forefoot offloading shoes, postoperative healing shoes, and custom-made temporary shoes.

-Our systematic review identified (31) no controlled studies specifically comparing removable ankle-high devices to conventional or standard therapeutic footwear or other offloading interventions, for effectiveness of healing, surrogate healing outcomes, adverse events, patient preferences or costs.
+Our systematic review identified31 no controlled studies specifically comparing removable ankle-high devices to conventional or standard therapeutic footwear or other offloading interventions, for effectiveness of healing, surrogate healing outcomes, adverse events, patient preferences, or costs.

-Several non-controlled studies show that 70-96% of plantar foot ulcers can be healed in a reasonable time frame (mean 34-79 days) with ankle-high removable offloading devices, provided they are used regularly (68-72).
-Multiple within-subject studies also consistently found that a variety of removable ankle-high offloading devices were more effective in reducing plantar pressure at the forefoot than a variety of footwear interventions (custom-made, therapeutic, extra-depth, conventional or standard footwear) (53, 54, 64, 65, 73-77).
-No studies were found for weight-bearing activity or adherence.
-Thus, we conclude that removable ankle-high devices have higher potential for healing than conventional or therapeutic footwear or other non-knee-high offloading interventions when worn.
+Several noncontrolled studies show that 70% to 96% of plantar foot ulcers can be healed in a reasonable time frame (mean 34-79 d) with ankle-high removable offloading devices, provided they are used regularly.68-72 Multiple cross-sectional studies also consistently found that a variety of removable ankle-high offloading devices were more effective in reducing plantar pressure at the forefoot than a variety of footwear interventions (custom-made, therapeutic, extra-depth, conventional, or standard footwear).^{53,54,64,65,73-77} No studies were found for weight-bearing activity or adherence.
+Thus, we conclude that removable ankle-high devices have higher potential for healing than conventional or therapeutic footwear or other nonknee-high offloading interventions when worn.

-Adverse events comparing ankle-high offloading devices to footwear interventions have not been reported in the literature.
-Based on expert opinion, we consider ankle-high offloading devices to have a low adverse event rate, and comparable to conventional or therapeutic footwear.
+Adverse events comparing ankle-high offloading devices to foot-wear interventions have not been reported in the literature.
+Based on expert opinion, we consider ankle-high offloading devices to have a low adverse event rate and comparable to conventional or therapeutic footwear.
 Adverse events may include minor abrasions, blisters, minor gait challenges or instability, and, with poor casting, new ulcers with cast shoes.
-However, it should be noted that the traditional form of half-shoes, that only support the midfoot and heel (71), contrary to a forefoot offloading shoe, are contraindicated owing to risk of midfoot fracture.
+However, it should be noted that the traditional form of half shoes, that only support the midfoot and heel, 71 contrary to a forefoot offloading shoe, are contraindicated owing to risk of midfoot fracture.